MicrosoftDocs/memdocs/windows-365/enterprise/set-up-tenants-windows-365-gcc.md

 - Other Azure Resources, including Cloud PC resources.

 >[!NOTE]
-> While the GCC users' Cloud PCs are hosted and secured in the Azure Government cloud, the admin and end user experience is similar to the commercial business user experience.
-This is because the endpoints for admins and end users are in the commercial Azure domain.
+> While the GCC users' Cloud PCs are hosted and secured in the Azure Government cloud, the endpoints for admins and end users are in the commercial Azure domain.

 ## Azure AD options